BONUS: Save your cheat sheet at the end for future reference.📄

 Save your cheat sheet for future reference: bookmark it, download it and share it with others who might also need it.

-Oh, and if you think this whole thing is a painful process, feel to check out our product Actiondesk, it's a spreadsheet software that lets you import and refresh data seamlessly from SQL, Stripe, Salesforce, Hubspot and more.
+Oh, and if you think this whole thing is a painful process, feel free to check out our product Actiondesk, it's a spreadsheet software that lets you import and refresh data seamlessly from SQL, Stripe, Salesforce, Hubspot and more.